StefanoAnzolut/business-guide/source/api/apicreate.rst

 - Click the gearwheel icon on the right of the key, and a window with 3 options will open:

-    •	**Add description**: A short and meaningful description will work best if your company has several API keys in use.
+    •	**Add description**: A short and meaningful description works best if your company has several API keys in use.
 When adding a description, think of what the key is used for or what tool. **Example:** Testing OneDrive integration

     •	**Reset API key**: Resetting is irreversible and will disable all the existing integrations with this key until the new API key is in place.
 Clicking **Reset API key** will generate a new key.